-Cole joined the European Tour as Chief Technology Officer in November 2017, and as such has responsibility for delivering the 2018 Ryder Cup at Le Golf National in Versailles and was speaking to CIO UK at the Aruba Atmosphere event in Croatia.
+Cole joined the European Tour as Chief Technology Officer in November 2017, and as such has responsibility for delivering the 2018 Ryder Cup at Le Golf National in Versailles.
+He was speaking to CIO UK at the Aruba Atmosphere event in Croatia earlier in the summer as he described how the organisation was going through its biggest period of technology investment it had ever made, including developing deep partnerships with HPE and networking infrastructure provider Aruba.

 "I'm really excited about the partnership," he said.
 "This is actually the biggest investment in technology we have ever made for a Ryder Cup.
 And this investment gives us the perfect platform, not just for the Ryder Cup but also for the European Tour.